 It is a terrible shame that when a marriage breaks down and divorce proceedings become a reality, the parties attitude toward money and the finances of the divorce also takes on a new appearance and, sadly, can often bring out the very worst in people.

 The Financial Aspects of a Divorce is called Ancillary Relief.
+It is also more recently referred to as Financial Remedy proceedings.
 There are four ways in which couples will usually deal with the financial aspects of the divorce (the ancillary relief), but no matter which route you take, to make it legally binding you must have a Consent Order.
 You could:

 - agree a financial separation package between them and then encopass this in a legally binding agreement called a Consent Order

 - not agree on the financial aspects of the divorce and proceed down the court route, called Ancillary Relief or Financial Remedy proceedings